 Crust

-- Line an 8 x 8-inch pan with parchment paper.
+- Prep pan.
+Line an 9 x 9-inch pan with parchment paper.

-- In a mixing bowl, cream together the 227 g (2 sticks) softened butter, 110 g (½ cup) granulated sugar, and 28 g (2 tbsp) light brown sugar until well combined.
+- Combine butter and sugars.
+In a mixing bowl, cream together the softened butter, granulated sugar, and light brown sugar until well combined.227 g butter, 110 g granulated sugar, 28 g light brown sugar

-- Add 4 g (1 tsp) vanilla extract and mix to combine.
+- Add vanilla extract.
+Add 4 g (1 tsp) vanilla extract and mix to combine.4 g vanilla extract

-- Add in the 240 g (2 cups) all-purpose flour and 2 g (½ tsp) kosher salt, and mix until just combined.
+- Mix in flour.
+Add in the 240 g (2 cups) all-purpose flour and 2 g (1/2 tsp) kosher salt, and mix until just combined.
 The dough will look like blobs of wet sand!

-- Press the dough into the pan lined with parchment paper, trying to get as even a layer as possible.
-The crust layer should be about ¼-inch thick.
+- Press dough into pan.
+Press the dough into the pan lined with parchment paper, trying to get as even a layer as possible.
+The crust layer should be about 1/4-inch thick.

-- Bake for 15 - 20 minutes, until the crust is lightly browned along the edges, but not completely baked.
+- Bake the crust.
+Bake for 15 – 20 minutes, until the crust is lightly browned along the edges, but not completely baked.

-- Allow to cool in the pan, on a cooling rack for at least 30 minutes before pouring the filling layer.
+- Allow crust to cool slightly.
+Allow to cool in the pan, on a cooling rack for at least 30 minutes before pouring the filling layer.

 Filling

-- While the crust is cooling, add 5 large eggs to a mixing bowl with 400 g (2 cups) sugar and 1 tablespoon lemon zest.
-Mix to combine.
+- Combine eggs, sugar, and lemon zest.
+While the crust is cooling, add 5 large eggs to a mixing bowl with 400 g (2 cups) sugar and 1 tbsp lemon zest.
+Mix to combine.5 whole eggs, 2 cups granulated sugar, 1 tbsp lemon zest

-- Pour in 1 cup of lemon juice and mix thoroughly.
-The mixture will be light and frothy.
+- Add lemon juice.
+Pour in 1 cup of lemon juice and mix thoroughly.
+The mixture will be light and frothy.1 cup lemon juice

-- Sift in 60 g (½ cup) of flour, and carefully mix together, making sure there are no lumps.
+- Whisk in flour.
+Sift in 60 g (1/2 cup) of flour, and carefully mix together, making sure there are no lumps.1/2 cup all-purpose flour

-- Pour filling mixture over top of cooled crust.
+- Layer filling on crust.
+Pour filling mixture over top of cooled crust.

-- Remove from the oven and allow the bars to cool completely before proceeding to layer the strawberry jam.
-This could take up to 2 hours on the countertop, depending on the temperature of your house.
+- Cool completely.
+Remove from the oven and allow the bars to cool completely before proceeding to layer the strawberry jam.
+This could take up to 2 hours on the countertop, or pop it in the fridge for faster cooling.

 Layering the jam

-- Once the bars are cooled, spread your strawberry jam of choice on to the top of the lemon bars.
+- Spread jam.
+Once the bars are cooled, spread your strawberry jam of choice on to the top of the lemon bars.

-- Remove the bars from the pan by gently lifting at the parchment paper.
+- Remove from pan.
+Remove the bars from the pan by gently lifting at the parchment paper.
 If any filling has seeped into the pan, you may need to use an offset spatula to help release the bars.
 Do not use a sharp knife inside your pan for this step!

-- Once the bars are out of the pan, slice into 12 bars.
+- Slice into bars.
+Once the bars are out of the pan, slice into 12 bars.
 Wipe your knife between cuts to keep the bars clean, or freeze the entire sheet of bars for 15-30 minutes to make slicing easier.

-- Store the strawberry lemon bars in the refrigerator for up to 1 week, or freeze for up to 3 months.
+- Serve and store.
+Store the strawberry lemon bars in the refrigerator for up to 1 week, or freeze for up to 3 months.